TeamChallengeG2/SegmentationMRI/README.md

 ### Data preprocessing, augmentation and splitting

 In order to improve generalization and robustness of the model, we perform data augmentation using geometric transformations.
 Since our dataset consists of axial slices with spacings of 24 mm in the inferior-superior axis, we will only use small random rotations in the range of -10 to 10 degrees around this axis.
-This effectively doubles the amount of data in the training set.
-The ratio of splitting the data into training, validation and testing set is 0.6:0.1:0.3.
+The ratio of splitting the data into training, validation and testing set is `0.6:0.1:0.3`.
 To avoid data contamination, no augmentation is performed on the test set.

 Additionally, one of the characteristics of the U-Net is that the spatial dimensions of the input are reduced by a factor 2 in each encoder block.
 More specifically, each dimension must be divisible by $2^n$ where $n$ is the total number of pooling operators in the encoding path.
 As such, we resampled the depth of the original MRI image to 16, using cubic spline interpolation.
 The corresponding masks are resampled to the same dimension using nearest-neighbor interpolation.
 Furthermore, due to computational resources, we also resample the axial dimensions from 640 to 160/320.
 The new physical spacings are recalculated and stored, which are used for the volume and spinal length calculations in subsequent analysis.